 "Good eatin'," Patsy says.

 For years, she didn't want to do this.
-Patsy would watch from afar, she says, as Sean brought his groups of tourists out into the park, and would cringe while he attempted to explain the bush to them.
+Patsy would watch from afar, she says, as Sean brought his groups of tourists out into the park.
 "We'd see him out here, just makin' damper," she laughs.

 Eventually, Sean persuaded Patsy to come on board as a guide, to pass on her knowledge of the bush.